 Democrats boycotting Trump's State of the Union

-It’s President Trump’s first State of the Union address – but not all lawmakers are planning to attend.
+It may have been President Trump’s first State of the Union address -- but not all lawmakers attended.

-Some Democrats have announced they will protest the event; some plan to wear black in honor of the #MeToo movement against sexual misconduct.
+Some Democrats protested the event; some wore black in honor of the #MeToo movement, while others donned kente cloth in response to Trump's reported remark about "sh-thole" countries

-And still others, like those listed below, plan to boycott the State of the Union altogether.
+And others -- see those listed below -- boycotted the speech entirely.

 Rep. Earl Blumenauer

-Rep. Earl Blumenauer, D-Ore., said he will stay home during the State of the Union – just like he did during Trump’s inauguration.
+Rep. Earl Blumenauer, D-Ore., said he would stay home during the State of the Union – just like he did during Trump’s inauguration.

 “Hearing from Oregonians and working together to protect our values and advance policies that actually strengthen our communities is a more productive use of my time,” Blumenauer said in a statement.